Robertfarb/study_notes/js_trivia/general_trivia.md

   * NO.
   * typeof null returns object, but that is a bug in JS...
   * Null is a primitive datatype

+* Are let and const hoisted?
+  * yes

+* Which happens first: document.onload or window.onload?
+  * document.onload